Microdiscectomy

-Microdiscectomy is a minimally invasive procedure that is performed in an outpatient setting.
-Patients come to the hospital on the day of surgery and return home the same day.
-Typically performed for a herniated disc, microdiscectomy relieves pressure on the spinal nerve by removing the material causing the pain.
+Microdiscectomy is an outpatient endoscopic ultra-minimally invasive procedure.
+Patients visit the hospital on the day of the surgery and are discharged on the same day.
+This procedure is primarily employed to address issues like a herniated disc, and it aims to alleviate pressure on the spinal nerve by extracting the material responsible for causing pain.

 After making a small, dime-sized skin incision, a special tube-shaped retractor is placed on top of the spine without damaging the back muscles.
 A small part of the bone over the nerve and/or disc is taken out (laminotomy) with special tools that fit through the tube.
 A powerful microscope is used to look around the spinal nerves.
 Disc fragments that are pinching the nerve are carefully removed.